casseds2/lollipop/doc/Rules.md

 represents.
 Types have the following possible values:
 - `absolute`
 - `regex`
+- `redirect`

 #### Absolute
-An absolute type field will only match if he source URI is exactly the same as the `source field.
+An absolute type rule will only match if he source URI is exactly the same as the `source field.

 #### Regex
-A regex field will convert the source field into a regular expression and attempt to match this against the URI.
+A regex type rule will convert the source field into a regular expression and attempt to match this against the URI.

+#### Redirect
+A redirect type rule will redirect the user to a given URL with a `302` response.

 ### Allowed Methods
 The allowed methods field us used to configure what HTTP methods are allowed in